Oregon Lease Agreement with ezSign

 There are no stated limits to the maximum amount a landlord may collect for the security deposit.
 The Landlord must supply a receipt for any security deposit paid by the Tenant.

 Returned Payment Fee

-If renters' insurance is required, the landlord must notify the tenant before the lease is signed, along with the amount of coverage required (up to $100,000 in most cases).
+If renters' insurance is required, the Landlord must notify the Tenant before the lease is signed.
+This notice must include the amount of coverage required (up to $100,000 in most cases).

 Fire Hazards: Landlord must include a working smoke detector, with working batteries if solely battery-operated, at the beginning of any new tenancy when the tenant first takes possession of the premises, as provided in ORS 479.270

 NEW FOR 2019, STATEWIDE RENT CONTROL: Rent increases are now capped to inflation plus 7% for all units that are 15 years or older.
 Inflation is defined as the Western States CPI, a number that changes year to year and is currently around 3%.
 Landlords in violation of the new law face a penalty equal to 3 months' rent.